comegrant/dbt_docs_test/projects/data-model/README.md

 You can run `dbt compile` in the terminal to just compile the code with out deploying to Databricks to look at how it will turn out.

 The target folder will keep scripts from models you have deleted.
 To clean this up you can simply just delete the folder as it will be regenerated next time you run `dbt compile` or `dbt build`, or you can run `dbt clean` which will also delete the folder until next time `compile`or `build` is run.

-# DBT packages and macros
-Coming ...